vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 - Any text that needs to be distinguishable needs to have a contrast of 7:1 for most text and 4.5:1 for large text
 - Exceptions include things like decorations or logos
 - There are similar contrast rules for other controls like buttons that need to be perceivable
+- I use digital wellbeing to make my phone grayscale after a certain time at night
+- If an app doesn't have adequate color contrast, it becomes hard for me to use
+- It kinda simulates color blindness or other vision impairments

 ---